Oh-so stylish box room ideas

 3. Get practical with a modern utility room

-If your box room is on the ground floor or you’re a bungalow-dweller, it can feel like a complex space to do something with, but don’t worry – there are plenty of great options.
-We love utility rooms as they’re so versatile and can free up a lot of space elsewhere if you can fit your washing machine and tumble dryer in there.
-It’s often a much more achievable project than considering the house extension cost for a new utility space.
-Just make sure to ensure good ventilation.
+If your box room is on the ground floor or you’re a bungalow-dweller, a utility room makes perfect sense.
+This setup can free up a lot of space elsewhere if you can fit your washing machine and tumble dryer in there.
+It’s often a much more achievable project than building a new utility space.
+Just ensure good ventilation.

 4. Turn a box room into a darling nursery

-A secure, smaller bedroom is perfect for a nursery.
-With limited space, you can focus on essentials and avoid unnecessary purchases.
-Utilise smart storage solutions to maintain a clutter-free environment.
+Smart storage solutions help maintain a clutter-free environment.
 Choose functional, multi-purpose pieces to ensure everything has its place.
-For instance, the versatile baby-changer and drawers from the Koko range help create a calm and organised space for you and your baby.
+The versatile baby-changer and drawers from the Koko range can create a calm and organised space for you and your baby.

-When using a box room for a nursery, we recommend using brighter colours for the décor, such as cream, beige, and yellow, to make the room feel brighter.
-Explore our best colours for a nursery for more advice on colour schemes and get inspired on your renovation journey.
+When using a box room for a nursery, we recommend brighter colours for the décor, such as cream, beige, and yellow, to make the room feel larger and airier.
+Explore our best nursery colours for more advice on colour schemes.

 Silentnight Koko Baby Range